MotoFanRu/Hitagi/ReadMe.md

 * MotoFan.Ru developers
 * Motorola developers and engineers
 * Intel and AMD engineers and other
-* DenK for testing Spansion memory chip flashing on Siemens CC75
+* DenK and ahsim for testing Spansion memory chip flashing on Siemens CC75